FuriouZz/blog/content/posts/Publish your blog with Deno Deploy.md

   - lume
 ---

 Last month we talked about [how to create a blog with Deno and Lume](/posts/how-to-create-a-blog-with-deno-and-lume).
-Now we will make it accessible publicly with [Deno Deploy](https://deno.com/deploy).
+In this post, we will make it accessible publicly with [Deno Deploy](https://deno.com/deploy).

 <!-- more -->

-To follow this post, you need a file structure similar to the one created in my [previous post](/posts/how-to-create-a-blog-with-deno-and-lume#create-files-and-directories).
+To follow this post, you need a file structure similar to the one created in my [previous post](/posts/how-to-create-a-blog-with-deno-and-lume#create-files-and-directories) with few pages and posts.
 Let me remind you how it looks like:

 ```bash
 my-awesome-blog/